lene/DuplicateImages/README.md

 nature of the images compared, so the best value for your use case can oly be found through experimentation.

+Use the `--hash-size` parameter to tune the precision of the hashing algorithms.
+For the `colorhash` algorithm the hash size is interpreted as the number of bin bits and defaults to 3.
+For all other algorithms the hash size defaults to 8.
+For `whash` it must be a power of 2.

 ### Actions for matching image pairs

 Use the `--on-equal` option to select what to do to pairs of equal images.
 The default action is